 Maryland Property Tax

 The property tax in Maryland is 1.1% which is slightly above the national average which is 1.08%.
-What you will notice in Maryland is that everything is taxed, and as high as possible, although I simply can not understand why, as the state doesn’t offer a lot, except a high crime rate, high cost of living, and a worsening education system.
+What you will notice in Maryland is that everything is taxed, and as high as possible, although I simply can not understand why, as the state doesn’t offer a lot, except for a high crime rate, high cost of living, and a worsening education system.

 Maryland Cost Of Living

 The cost of living is high, I mean it is higher by around 10-13% than the national average.
 Everything from housing, transportation, and even groceries are a lot more expensive than in most of the states.
-The good news is that in the western part of the state the cost of living is fairly average when compared to the other states.
-One of the main reasons why the cost of living is so high is Baltimore, as every year its population is increasing so do the taxes.
+The good news is that in the western part of the state, the cost of living is fairly average when compared to the other states.
+One of the main reasons why the cost of living is so high is Baltimore, as every year its population is increasing so does the taxes.